Don and the Goodtimes: History

 Don and the Goodtimes released three more singles in 1968, none of which managed to continue their success.
-Overman and Holden departed the group later in the year, effectively disbanding the band.
-Gallucci formed another band with Hawks and Newman and new members Bruce Hauser, (bass guitar, vocals) and John Bordonaro (drums, vocals), naming it Touch.
+Overman and Holden left the group later in the year, effectively disbanding the band.
+Gallucci formed another band with Hawks and Newman and new members Bruce Hauser (bass guitar, vocals) and John Bordonaro (drums, vocals), naming it Touch.
 Refashioning themselves as a psychedelic rock troupe, Touch released one self-titled album in 1969.
-The group—unable to replicate their complex studio sound—refused to tour in support of the album, and, as a result, sales were poor.
+The group—unable to replicate their complex studio sound—refused to tour in support of the album and as a result sales were poor.
 Touch disbanded soon after.
 Gallucci went on to become a successful record producer, working most notably on the Stooges' second album Fun House, in 1970.